avajs/ava/docs/recipes/precompile-live-coverage.md

-With a lot of tests that also require your source code to be transpiled the solution of using babel register becomes soon quite slow.
+With a lot of tests that also require your source code to be transpiled the solution of using babel register becomes quite slow.
 Here is a recipe that uses only npm scripts to:

 1. Run all your test when your test AND/OR source file changes
 1. Compile your source file with babel